Natalie-Pluto/ATM-Server/README.md

     ```
     3. Insert your data into the `card` table.

-    4. Connect the program to your local database.
+    4. To connect the program to your local database:

-       Please change the code on line 68 of `App.java`:
     ```
     DB db = new DB(cardNumber, "<your_username>", "<your_password>", "jdbc:postgresql://localhost:<your_port>/atmserver");
     ```